16 Memory Care Facilities near Washington, DC

 There are 16 Memory Care Facilities in the Washington area, with 5 in Washington and 11 nearby.

 The average cost of memory care in Washington is $7,758 per month.
 This is higher than the national median of $4,790.
 Cheaper nearby regions include Arlington with an average starting cost of $4,680.

-To help you with your search, browse the 74 reviews below for memory care facilities in Washington.
-On average, consumers rate memory care in Washington 4.2 out of 5 stars.
-Better rated regions include Bethesda with an average rating of 4.0 out of 5 stars.
+To help you with your search, browse the 1 review below for memory care facilities in Washington.
+Better rated regions include Arlington with an average rating of 4.0 out of 5 stars.